Chair of Governors, Co-Opted Governor

 My interest and lifelong affection for music was discovered and developed at Upper Beeding Primary School, where I was a pupil myself during the 1980’s.
 My involvement in music at the school continues to this day with the parent’s choir.

 I was born in Eastbourne and then spent my childhood and school years in Horsham.
 I have always lived in Sussex except for two years during my twenties when I spent time near Stuttgart in Germany.
-I have a secretarial background and before I had my children I worked in a private bank, estate agency and national housebuilder.
-I then worked part-time whilst bringing up my five children and returned to full-time work when my youngest child started school.
+I have a secretarial background and before I had my children I worked in a private bank, estate agency and for a national housebuilder.
+I worked part-time whilst bringing up my five children and returned to full-time work when my youngest child started school.

-Clerk to the Governors
+Clerk to the Governing Bodylbrown180.email@example.com

-KS2 Assistant Head / Associate Governor
+KS2 Assistant Head / Associate Member

 I joined the teaching team at Upper Beeding Primary in 2006.
 During my previous teaching experiences, I have taught in KS1 and KS2 as well as working as a Mathematics Consultant in Croydon where I was responsible for overseeing 20 schools.